How We Help - is our reference section offering you assistance on daily issues that matter to you.

 Health & Safety

-Kevin Gardiner ACIEH, is the Federation's lead on Health and Safety.
-He explains the importance of adhering to the Health and Safety Act, the responsibility we (as individuals) and the Force have, and what to do if you see something you're concerned about: The British Transport Police Federation is recognised as having the same status as a trade union for the Health and Safety at Work Act (HSWA) and any regulation made under the Act.
+Stuart Cowan, is the Federation's lead on Health and Safety.
+The British Transport Police Federation is recognised as having the same status as a trade union for the Health and Safety at Work Act (HSWA) and any regulation made under the Act.

 Every Division has at least one appointed Federation safety rep. All appointed safety reps have received training in health and safety so that they can best represent the members in matters that affect their safety while they're at work.
 Federation Safety Reps meet regularly with those appointed by TSSA to discuss matters of mutual interest with the Divisional and Force management.